lukasbestle/nedb/README.md

 ```

 #### Array fields
-When a field in a document is an array, NeDB first tries to see if there is an array-specific comparison function (for now there is only `$size`) being used
+When a field in a document is an array, NewDB first tries to see if there is an array-specific comparison function (for now there is only `$size`) being used
 and tries it first.
 If there isn't, the query is treated as a query on every element and there is a match if at least one element matches.

 ```javascript